claudio-dg/hil-serl-hiro/examples/README.md

-# Notes on Training Procedures
+# Notes on RLPD Training Procedures
 ### General Guidelines:

 Initially, the robot must be **continuously guided to success** (since success is binary, “almost correct” attempts do not provide useful learning signals).